liammeijles/Portfolio/README.md

 # Portfolio
 My portfolio, for future purposes.
+Nothing special, but hey, it can be useful.